 TDI: 1-2 What's this?

 Original, exotic, authentic, spiritual… Yes, spiritual!
-While traveling India, sometimes I would get a snack on the street, that looked very simple and cheap… Then I would taste it, and find out it’s actually an exotic delicacy!
-Even when I had free food in a Temple (yes, free food for everyone), it was still very tasty.
+While traveling in India, I would sometimes get a snack on the street that looked very simple and cheap… Then I would taste it, and find out it’s actually an exotic delicacy!
+Even when I had free food at a temple (yes, free food for everyone), it was still tasty.

-Very soon I came up with a conclusion there are no bullshit meals in this country.
-If it’s a meal, it will be done right and it will be tasty, no matter how cheap the ingredients are, and no matter how poor the environment is.
-Some people say: In India, no matter how poor you are, you eat like a king!
+Very soon, I came to the conclusion that there are no bad meals in this country.
+If it’s a meal, it will be done right and be tasty, no matter how cheap the ingredients are or how poor the environment is.
+Some people say that in India, no matter how poor you are, you eat like a king.
 There is a spiritual background behind it.
-In the Hindu religion, eating is a sacred ritual, and cooking is a religious ceremony.
+In Hinduism, eating is a sacred ritual, and cooking is a religious ceremony.
 In many households, the kitchen is considered to be a temple.
-When a Hindu people cook, they do it with a positive spirit.
-I believe that is one of the secrets why in India such simple meals taste so good.
+When locals cook, they do it with a positive spirit.
+I believe that is one of the secrets why, in India, such simple meals taste so good.

 Second would be the spices.
-Any simple meal would probably contain ten to twenty different herbs and spices.
-The key is not only the proportions, and combinations, but also which spices need to be cooked longer and which shorter.
+Any simple meal would contain many different herbs and spices.
+The key is not only the proportions and combinations, but also which spices need to be cooked longer and which need less time.

-There is a huge difference in the north and south of the country.
-South is more vegetarian.
-As a matter of fact, there is a huge difference from state to state!
-Three of us carnivore travelers have spent one month in the south and enjoyed the food so much we didn’t miss meat at all!
+There is a huge difference between the north and the south of the country.
+The south is more vegetarian.
+As a matter of fact, there is a huge difference from state to state.
+Three of us carnivore travelers have explored 5 southern states in a month and enjoyed the food so much that we didn’t miss meat at all.

-Famous Anthony Bourdain loved Indian food, as well as Gordon Ramsey.
-In this BBC documentary, a food critic was explaining Gordon, if he wants to eat well in India, he needs to eat on the street, not in the fancy restaurants.
-Ironically she is a reputable critic that recommends fancy restaurants for a living!
+Famous Anthony Bourdain loved Indian food, as did Gordon Ramsey.
+In this BBC documentary, a food critic explained to Gordon, while eating in a fancy restaurant, that if he wants to eat well in India, he needs to eat on the street!
+And, she is a reputable critic who recommends fancy restaurants for a living.

-Check out my Story from Traveling India, or photo galleries from Hampi and Tamil Nadu.
+Check out my Story from traveling in India, or photo galleries from Hampi and Tamil Nadu.